 "Welcome back to the Isle of the Eye!"

-My-re was waiting for Vomarian Fae to join her in the Broken Swords tavern and noticed her palms had started to peel again.
-She lightly poked her bare, right shoulder, which was still recovering.
+My‑re waited for Vomarian Fae to join her in the Broken Sword tavern when she noticed her palms had started to peel again.
+She lightly poked her bare right shoulder, which was still recovering.
 Over the past two weeks, the healing potion had finally reduced it to a bad sunburn.
 However, anything touching it provoked the wound's ire.
-She adjusted her light clothing and looked up from her bar stool at General Pol.
-He had a wide smile on his face as he walked up.
+She adjusted her light clothing and looked at General Pol from her bar stool.
+He had a broad smile on his face, walking up.

 "I take it your mission was successful?"